 Art and culture

 Well-known for its music scene, you can hear the latest in rock at various venues around the city (Salle de la Cité, l’UBU, Le Liberté) and at the internationally renowned festival Les Transmusicales at the beginning of December.
 Rennes also has an opera house, and a national theatre, the Théâtre National de Bretagne (TNB), with a varied programme of theatre, dance, circus, music and cinema.

-There are several cinemas for film lovers, with arthouse and classic films at L'Arvor and the TNB, a more mainstream selection at the Gaumont, and a winter film festival called Travelling.
+There are several cinemas for film buffs, with arthouse and classical films at L'Arvor and the TNB, a more mainstream selection at the Gaumont, and a winter film festival called Travelling.